|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-During late May 1942 and early June 1942, the area was visited Australian Army patrols aboard the MV Laurabada including Lt Mac Rich and Ivan Chapman.
-During July 1942, an Australian Technical Rece Party including photographer Lindsay Smooker visited the Deboyne area to inspect the remaining wreckage.
+During late May 1942 and early June 1942, Australian Army personnel aboard MV Laurabada including Lt Mac Rich and Ivan Chapman arrived at Deboyne.
+During July 1942, an Australian Technical Rece Party including photographer Lindsay Smooker visited the Deboyne area to inspect the Japanese wreckage.

 Large lagoon that surrounds the Deboyne Island Group.
 Deboyne Seaplane Base was used by the Japanese during May 6-10, 1942 during the Battle of the Coral Sea.

 Large island in the center of Deboyne Lagoon.
 Borders Panaete Island to the north and Nivani Island to the south.

 Nivani Island is a small island with a 94.5m elevation and partly forested.
 The island is situated about a half mile south of Panapompom Island.

 Panaeati Island (Panniet)

 Largest island at the northern edge of Deboyne Lagoon, densely forested with a conical peak 221m tall.
 A Wesleyan Mission is located on the western point.

 Small island to the east of the Calvados Chain with several shipwrecks.
 Borders Maneiul Reef.

 The First Team (1984) pages 205, 207, 257, 268, 341